David Rankin (artist): Personal

 In 1979 his first wife, Jennifer Mary Roberts (née Haynes) died.
 Rankin subsequently met his current wife Lily Brett, whose own life was etched by tragedy with her parents being survivors of the Holocaust.
 She too migrated to Australia as a child after the Second World War in 1948.
 The artist recounts that his empathy for Lily and the pity for his first wife's death fused into what he calls "the dark blessing of my life."
 The darkness was transformed into images.
-The author Dore Ashton writes that the events of 1979 and the fire which ravished his studio in 1997 and burnt his art works and many personal possessions, had a profound impact on his work.
+The author Dore Ashton writes that the events of 1979 and the fire which ravaged his studio in 1997 and burnt his art works and many personal possessions, had a profound impact on his work.

 Having personal life experiences as his subject matter, Rankin's paintings contemplate these things.
 For example, his Jerusalem series followed a trip to Jerusalem in 1988, which then led to his Golgotha works.
 His travels to the Australian, American and Mexican deserts became the subject matter for many of his canvases, such as Ridge – Mungo, Golden Prophecy – San Antonio, Grey Sonora Landscape and then led to his Witness Series.
 From the fire in his studio he then painted Buddha and Flames.
 He illustrated two books by Lily Brett on the holocaust and explored the theme further in his huge work The Drowned and The Saved from a book by Primo Levi of the same name.
 Through Brett he encountered Jewish mythology and painted Black Menorah and Black Tfiln and as a testament to his love for her created his Husband and Wife Series including Husband and Wife Triptych III, and Husband and Wife – Ying and Yang.

 In 1989 Rankin moved with his wife to New York City.
 From their home in New York they continue to explore both their Australian roots and culture and the opportunities and challenges of being part of an international community.
 Their three children, including celebrated artist Jessica Rankin, also live in New York.
-David's daughter-in-law is artist Julie Mehretu.
+His daughter-in-law is artist Julie Mehretu.